bellhyve/zelta/README.md

 We invite individuals of all technical backgrounds who want to protect both personal and organizational mission-critical data to collaborate with us.
 Your input is crucial in making Zelta, and ZFS at large, more accessible and user-friendly.
 By engaging with us, you'll not only contribute to the development of Zelta but also gain the opportunity to receive direct support and insights from our team at (Bell Tower)[https://belltower.it/].

+# Release

+Zelta's commands and switches should be considered somewhat in flux until its official release on February 19, 2024.
+For example, the default behavior for `zelta policy` just changed to mimic `zelta backup` by adding a snapshot command and including intermediate snapshots.
+Zelta also now mounts filesystems read-only rather than leaving them unmounted.

+Zelta is free to use and will be released under the Simplified BSD License or similar.

 ## Goals and Methodology

 ZFS's versatility is unparalleled in the open source world, but users of all experience levels wrestle with its complex command structures with non-intuitive and often destructive defaults.
 Zelta addresses this by providing streamlined commands and safer defaults for common backup and migration tasks.

-The act of simply backing up a boot drive (`zfs send -R zroot@latest | zfs receive backup/zroot`) is difficult to construct and will likely result in errors and overlapping mounts.
+The act of simply backing up a boot drive with the basic ZFS commands (`zfs send -R zroot@latest | zfs receive backup/zroot`) is difficult to construct and will likely result in errors and overlapping mounts.
 Zelta simplifies this process to:
-- `zelta sync zroot backup/zroot`: Backs up the latest `zroot` snapshots to `backup/zroot`
+- `zelta backup zroot backup/zroot`: Backs up the latest `zroot` snapshots to `backup/zroot`
 - `zelta match zroot backup/zroot`: Confirms that the latest snapshots on the backup are identical.

 Zelta is both safer and easier to use, and simplifies complex backup and migration tasks for experts.
 We find it to be ideal for both routine maintenance and complex tasks like fleet backup management and asynchronous clustering.
 Zelta **never** destroys target data, but provides tools to help delicately untangle mismatched replicas.

-Zelta works with any snapshot management system (or none) and is used to back up thousands of volumes in conjunction with (zfsnap)[https://github.com/zfsnap/zfsnap].
+Zelta works with any snapshot management system or just your system scheduler.
+It's currently used to back up thousands of datasets in conjunction with (zfsnap)[https://github.com/zfsnap/zfsnap], however, basic snapshot and pruning features are being added to Zelta that will be sufficient for most users.

 ### Latest Examples